imbus/robotframework-debuglibrary/readme.md

         Debug
         # some else...

 The `Debug` keyword pauses test execution and opens an interactive shell.
-Then you can evaluate expressions, try out keywords and inspect the variables and keywords.
+Then you can evaluate expressions, try out keywords, inspect the variables and trace and view the code step by step.
+See also the section [step debugging](#step-debugging).

 ### Listener mode